-This isn’t a straight forward yes or no answer but it is a tool that can be used as an owner.
+This isn’t a simple yes or no answer, but reducing commission can be a tool used as an owner.

-A strange concept coming from an agent we know, however use the commission as a negotiating tool when choosing an agent.
-Letting the agent know your goal price for the apartment and then working it out from their may work in your favour in terms of increasing what you make.
-There is a point though where you have to be fair and ensure both parties are happy with the deal being made and that it is fair.
-Make sure this agreement is all written up formally to avoid any upsets in the process.
+This is a strange concept for an agent to talk about, however you can use the commission as a negotiating tool when selecting an agent.
+Making sure your agent knows your goal price you want to get for the apartment, and then working the commission out from there may work in your favour in terms of increasing what you make from the sale.
+There is a point though where you must ensure both parties are happy with the deal being made and that it is fair.
+Make sure this agreement is all written up formally to avoid any upsets during the sale process.

 Andrew Murray, Apartment Specialists.
-Today I'm talking about a really interesting question.
+Today I'm speaking about a really interesting topic.
 Should you negotiate the commission you are being charged when selling your apartment?

-Now, this isn't really a yes or no answer but I definitely would use it as tool.
-Now this is a very interesting question.
-And obviously a very interesting answer coming from a real estate agent.
-Because obviously, I don't want you to take down the commission.
-But what I'm saying is it is a tool for you as an owner.
-And if you look at a commission, it's like a carrot.
+Now, this isn't really a simple yes or no answer, but I would use commission as a tool.
+This is a very interesting question which obviously is very interesting to answer from a real estate agents’ perspective.
+Because of course, I don't want you to lower the commission.
+However, you can use it as a tool as an owner.
+If you look at the commission, it's similar to a carrot.
 The carrot and the donkey.
-The donkey goes for the carrot because the donkey wants the carrot.
+The donkey goes after the carrot because the donkey wants the carrot.
 In the same way, the real estate agent wants the commission because he wants to get paid.
-Now, that commission is an attraction.
-So if a real estate agent in the agency lets other agents from different agencies have an equal commission split when the apartment is sold, then the commission amount is very important because all the other agents are also trying to look for buyers for your apartment, not just the agent you have employed to work for you.
-So, by reducing that commission, it is less attractive to other agents in the market to find buyers.
+That commission is an attraction for the agent.
+If your real estate agent lets agents from other agencies have an equal commission split when the apartment is sold, then the commission amount they receive is very crucial.
+This is because all the other agents are also trying to look for buyers for your apartment, not just the agent you have employed to sell your apartment.
+So, by reducing that commission amount, it is less attractive to other agents in the market to find buyers.

-For example, if they have a very good buyer they want to get paid.
-Because, I mean let's be honest, that is the nature of the business.
+For instance, if they have a very good buyer, they want to get paid from that sale.
+Because in all honesty that is the nature of the business.
 Agents want to get paid.
-They will direct their buyers to properties where there is a normal commission.
-If you reduce the commission, and especially heavily, that will often turn away agents.
-And often agents won't work as hard for you.
-I mean, it's not something that I want to admit to you but it's something that's actually the case.
-Because I've seen it with many agents.
-In that case, what I would do - I'm thinking if it was myself - is I have a goal.
-And the goal I want to achieve price wise.
-And then I'd use that commission as a tool.
-So when it comes to the agents bringing you offers and they are working for you - and if they're not getting you the price you need to reach that goal, I'd then use that commission as a tool and say for example, "If this is the best you can do, I clearly told you I wanted x, y, and z.
-And, this hasn't been delivered.
-There's only one way I'd even start to look at this number.
-And that would be if you reduce the commission.
-And that way, it is actually lifting the price for you."
+They will bring their buyers to apartments where there is a normal commission amount.
+If you reduce that commission, especially by a lot, that will often put other agents off, and sometimes agents won't work as hard for you.
+I mean, this is not something that I want to admit to you but that's the truth.
+I've seen it with many agents.
+In this scenario, what I would do if I was an owner - is have a goal for what I want to achieve price wise, and then I'd use that commission as a tool.
+Then when the agents bring you offers, if they're not getting you the price you need to reach that goal, I'd then use that commission as a tool and say to the agent, "If this is the very best offer you can bring me, when I told you I wanted x, y, and z which hasn't been delivered, there's only one way I would look at accepting this offer, and that would be if you reduce your commission.”
+That way, it is lifting the price for you to reach your goal.

-What I'm going to talk about next is I see a lot of owners - okay, I see a lot of apartments marketed very poorly, and I think in my head and I speak to my colleagues and I go, "How does the owner accept that?"
-And, it's obvious that the owner doesn't know.
-He doesn't know what platform or what website their apartment's being advertised on or marketed on.
-What I am asking is, "How can an owner check that their apartment is being marketed correctly?"
-Because there are a lot out there that I look at and go, "Wow, if the owners see that, they won't be happy."
-That is what I am talking about next time.
-Hopefully, that will help you hold the agent that you employ accountable to how they are selling your property.
+What I'm going to talk about next time is how I see a lot of apartments marketed very badly, and how I think and say to my co workers "How does the owner accept that?"
+It's obvious that the owner doesn't know.
+They don’t know what platform or what website their apartment's being advertised on.
+What I will talk about is how an owner can check that their apartment is being marketed correctly.
+There are many that I look at and think, "Wow, if the owners saw this, they wouldn’t be happy."
+Hopefully, that will help you hold the agent that you have selling your apartment accountable for how they market your property.

 Talk soon, cheers!